 There may be times when there is a difference of opinion amongst the professionals involved in providing support, assessment and intervention to children and families.
-Professionals should remain curious and maintain open lines of communication, exploring differences of opinion as they arise, always considering the voice of the child or young person.
-Professionals are encouraged to discuss these occorrects will each other.
-Usually disagreements can be resolved through open dialogue, curiosity and respect for different beliefs, values and opinion, maintaining a clear view of what is needed for the child or young person.
-However, if any disagreement is not able to be resolved, staff are referred to City and Hackner Children's Schwardking Patrimetrix Texaturilien Policy. ild remain tuation for
+Professionals should remain curious and maintain open lines of communication, exploring differences of opinion as they arise, always considering the voice of the child, the impact and likely outcome of any potential situation for the child or young person.
+Professionals are encouraged to discuss these concerns with each other.
+Usually disagreements can be resolved through open dialogue, curiosity and respect for different beliefs, values and opinions, maintaining a clear view of what is needed for the child or young person.
+However, if any disagreement is not able to be resolved, staff are referred to City and Hackney Children's Safeguarding Partnership's Escalation Policy.